Peppermint Frosted Brownie Sugar Cookies

 Instructions

-• While the cookies are cooling, prepare the frosting by beating all of ingredients in the bowl of a stand mixer fitted with the whisk attachment for 2-3 minutes or until light and fluffy.
-Spread onto cooled cookies and top with desired peppermint garnishes.
+• While the cookies are cooling, prepare the frosting by beating all of the ingredients in the bowl of a stand mixer fitted with the whisk attachment for 2–3 minutes or until light and fluffy.
+Spread onto the cooled cookies and top with desired peppermint garnishes.

 NOTES